“Manojavam Maruthathulya Vegam

 Picuture3 – Kote Anjaneya Temple, Mysore

 In North India Hanuman Jayanthi is celebrated on the full moon day of the Hindu month Chaitra, March-April of the Gregorian calendar.
-This year (2018) it is on 31st March.
+For the festival date click here.
 Devotees fast on this day and recite Hanuman Chalisa and visit temples.
 Hanuman Chalisa is a 40-stanza prayer on Lord Hanuman written by the great poet Sri Tulsidas.
 It is believed that by reciting this prayer one will be blessed with good health, wealth, happiness, courage, knowledge and strength.

 Rama bhakth Sri Hanumanji Ki Jai!